ashwini06/seqkit/README.md

 ### A package to perform ChIPSeq and RNASeq analysis
 *Under development*

-Seqkit is an automated [workflow](https://github.com/ashwini06/seqkit/blob/master/misc/SeqKit_workflow.pdf) designed to perform quality controls of raw reads, aligning to reference genome, peak calling of ChIPSeq reads and so on.
+Seqkit is an automated [workflow](https://github.com/ashwini06/seqkit/blob/master/misc/SeqKit_workflow.pdf) designed pipeline to sustain quality controls of raw reads, aligning to reference genome, peak-calling of ChIPSeq reads and further analysis.

 Currently the tool acts like a internal toolkit to analyse NGS data in Ericson lab.